interlark/123tv-iptv/README.md

 | --port 6464               | Server port.
 By default, the port is **6464**.           |
 | --parallel 10             | Number of parallel parsing requests.
 Default is **10**.          |
 | --use-uncompressed-tvguide| By default, master playlist has a link to **compressed** version of TV Guide:<br/>`url-tvg="http://127.0.0.1:6464/tvguide.xml.gz"`<br/>With this argument you can switch it to uncompressed:<br/>`url-tvg="http://127.0.0.1:6464/tvguide.xml"`           |
+| --keep-all-channels       | Do not filter out not working channels.

 <br />